mightywomble/terraform_build_repomirror/README.md

 # secrets.auto.tfvars (ignored by Git)
 api_key = "{{CUDO_API_KEY}}"
 ```

+Important:
+- This file is required to provide `api_key` unless you use environment variables.
+- It is intentionally gitignored.
+If it was previously committed, rotate the key in your Cudo account.
+- Never print or commit the actual key.

 Terraform automatically loads any `*.auto.tfvars` files in the working directory, so you don't need to pass `-var-file` flags.